thirionlogan/snack-fund/README.md

 The implementation of the tasks is done during the steering phase of the iteration.

-- Get a task card: The programmer gets the task card for one of the tasks to which he or she has committed.
+- Get a task card: The programmer gets the task card for one of the tasks they have committed.
 - Find a Partner: The programmer will implement this task along with another programmer.
 This is further discussed in the practice of Pair Programming.
 - Design the task: If needed, the programmers will design the functionality of the task.
 - Implement the task using Test-driven development (TDD) (see below)